Whoami and Hello, Elliot

-"whoami" and "Hello, Elliot" are the twelfth and thirteenth episodes respectively of the fourth and final season of the American television series Mr. Robot.
+"whoami" and "Hello, Elliot" are two episodes of the American television series Mr. Robot that serve as the series finale.
+They are the twelfth and thirteenth episodes respectively of the show's fourth and final season.
 The two episodes, originally aired back-to-back on USA Network on December 22, 2019, were both written and directed by series creator Sam Esmail.

 Its ending, which had been planned from the script's inception, shows Elliot navigating a utopian version of his world with an alternate Elliot.
 Reviewers praised the show's shift in focus from hacking to emotions and praised the delivery of the show's final twist.

 Plot

 "whoami"

 Elliot wakes up in an abandoned lot following the explosion at the Washington Township plant, which is no longer there.
 He discovers the town is a thriving suburbia, where his mother and father, both alive, live.
 He finds out that his parents never abused him as a child, and that Darlene does not exist.
-He returns to the city, where he encounters Angela's parents, Emily and Phillip (the latter still being in Angela's life), who reveal to him that Elliot is marrying Angela the following day.
-He goes to the alternate Elliot's apartment and hacks his computer, discovering a hidden drive of sketches of himself, Darlene, and the rest of fsociety.
+He returns to the city, where he encounters Angela's parents, Emily and Phillip (the latter still being in Angela's life), from whom he learns that he is marrying Angela the following day.
+He goes to the alternate Elliot's apartment and hacks his computer, discovering a hidden drive filled with sketches of himself, Darlene, and the rest of fsociety.

 The alternate Elliot returns home to find the original Elliot at his computer (as depicted at the end of the previous episode).
-Initially alarmed, the alternate Elliot explains that the sketches are of a persona he created that would lead an exciting life as a vigilante hacker, the very life the original Elliot lives.
+Initially alarmed, the alternate Elliot explains that the sketches are of a persona he created, one that would lead an exciting life as a vigilante hacker —the very life the original Elliot lives.
 They touch, causing another earthquake, which severely injures the alternate Elliot.
-Alternate Elliot gets a call from Angela; hearing her for the first time since her death, the original Elliot decides that he can have the life he always wanted, and kills the alternate Elliot.
+Alternate Elliot gets a call from Angela; hearing her voice for the first time since her death, the original Elliot decides that he can have the life he always wanted, and kills the alternate Elliot.